 Integrated Family Health Program

 "There was one unforgettable experience during my job.
 We were gathered, through the coffee ceremony, to share knowledge.
 The young people asked questions about how to properly use a condom.
 All the other female educators became shy and refused to display it.
 Except me.
-I still remember that day and feel proud for what I have done." -Winta Aregay, 24-year-old Pathfinder-trained youth peer educator
+I still remember that day and feel proud for what I have done." -Winta Aregay, 24-year-old Pathfinder-trained peer educator